 Therefore, it is very crucial for you to begin to put off all the former ways, desires, thoughts, values, plans, ambitions, or mindsets of the old sinful and selfish self that are still stored in your mind, and begin to put on that of the new man in you who is one spirit with Christ (Rom.
 12:2, Eph.
 4:20-24).

 Friend, when you begin to renew your mind according to the truths of God’s Word you will also begin to evince or express the life and nature of God in your born-again spirit which is “love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.”
 (Gal.
 5:22-23 NKJV).

-Prayer: My Dear Heavenly Father, thank You for granting me the privilege to become a partaker of divine life and nature.
-Dear Holy Spirit, help and teach me to renew my mind and deny myself constantly so that I may constantly express the divine life and nature of my born-again spirit, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for granting me the privilege to become a partaker of the divine life and nature.
+My Dear Holy Spirit, help and teach me to renew my mind and deny myself constantly so that I may constantly express the divine life and nature of my born-again spirit, in Jesus’ name.
 Amen.